ok-robot/ok-robot/ok-robot-manipulation/README.md

 ![Manipulation Pipeline](https://drive.google.com/uc?export=view&id=1H7ddROUyjqFDhEMOOyr_-vcOqFwm203o)

 ## License Registration
-There is no open source code currently available  for anygrasp.
-So, you need to get a anygrasp sdk.
-To do that get the feature id of the machine and fill this [form](https://forms.gle/XVV3Eip8njTYJEBo6) to apply for the license.
+There isn't any open-source code available for anygrasp at the moment.
+Therefore, you'll need to obtain an anygrasp SDK.
+To do that, retrieve the feature ID of your machine and fill the [form](https://forms.gle/XVV3Eip8njTYJEBo6) to apply for the license.

 ## Code
 Once you have installed the environment following [these](../README.md#workspace-installation-and-setup) instructions.
 Run the following code
 ```